whiprandolph/bestseller/Part 1 - This Is Who We Really Are/02 - Can Whole Nations Embrace Generosity and Integrity.md

 What is not at all normal, in terms of our basic human nature, is how people live in the United States and every other unhealthy nation, past and present, that have dominated and warped people for millennia.

-Because most people alive today have never experienced nation-wide generosity and respect, the dominant unhealthy nations can seem quite normal to us.
+Because most people alive today have never experienced nation-wide generosity and respect, the corruption, greed and discrimination may seem inevitable, part of every human society.

-But they are not normal.
+But we can do much better.

 ### No Police, No Prisons, No Widespread Crime